Remote Desktop and Remote Assistance

 Other new features introduced by Windows XP that are now incorporated in Windows Server 2003 include two features for remotely controlling users' workstations: Remote Desktop and Remote Assistance.
 Both Remote Desktop and Remote Assistance use the Remote Desktop Protocol (RDP) for communicating between local and remote systems.

-With Remote Desktop for Administration enabled, you can remotely connect to your Windows Server 2003 (or Windows XP) machines by using the Remote Desktop Connection (or any other Terminal Services client) and obtain a graphical interface as if you were physically at the server.
+The main point here is that with Remote Desktop for Administration enabled, you can remotely connect to your Windows Server 2003 (or Windows XP) machines by using the Remote Desktop Connection (or any other Terminal Services client) and obtain a graphical interface as if you were physically at the server.
 This can be done whether anyone is at the server or not.

 FileThis method specifies a file location to save the invitation file.
 The file location must be accessible to both the user (to create the invitation) and the helper (to open and use it).